SotirisSotiriou/linear-problem-parser/README.md

 # LP Parser
+This parser is built with PyCharm

+## Instractions:
-Run.py file is to run the parser multiple times
+- Run.py file is to run the parser multiple times